How to Find and Fix a Leaking Tire Valve

 2. Remove the valve cap

 Removing the valve cap is the first step.
-Valve caps are important as it protects the valve and keeps any dirt out which may shorten its life or cause any issues.
+Valve caps are important as they protect the valve and keeps any dirt out which may shorten its life or cause any issues.
 Some wheels have a metal cap, however, plastic caps are the most common.
-Be careful with metal-style caps.
-I’ve had issues in the past where they’ll corrode and seize onto the valve stem.

 3. Apply soapy water to the valve